DemocracyApps/storyflows/documentation/flow.md

 The system state is used by the [Presenter](presenter.md) component, but its structure is defined as part of the Flow module.
 It stores the current state of a StoryFlows presentation in several namespaces:

 * global - all system-global values are stored here, e.g., the current position
-* sequences - a map of namespaces where individual sequences may create and store values
+* sequences - a map of namespaces for variables associated with individual sequences
-* named - a map of named shared namespaces that may be created by variable definitions in sequences or steps
+* named - a map of named shared namespaces that may be accessed from any sequence.

-The system state is a single immutable object that may only be modified via _actions_.
+We will adhere to the <a href="https://github.com/rackt/redux" target="_blank">Redux</a> approach in which the system state is a single immutable object that may only be modified via _actions_.

 ### Actions
 All changes to system state occur via _actions_.
-An action is simply an object containing the action type and any parameters needed by the action.
-Actions are dispatched using _action creators_, a set of functions that are made available to the system.
+An action is a plain Javascript object containing the action type and any parameters needed by the action.
+Actions are dispatched using _action creators_, a set of functions that are made available to the system as properties passed into front-end components.
 As a concrete example, an input from a user may be used to set the value of a variable in the sequence namespace.
 The action would be something like:

 ```json
  {